 October 2001 Finance Plan.
 On August 31, 2001 the Massachusetts Turnpike Authority filed with the Federal Highway Administration a revised finance plan for the Central Artery/Ted Williams Tunnel project.
 The plan is dated October 1, 2001, is based on a data cutoff as of March 31, 2001 and progress information as of June 30, 2001 and reflects the results of the Turnpike Authority's annual comprehensive budget review of the project.
 In the October 2001 finance plan the Turnpike Authority's total budget cost and contingent estimate for the project is increased from the \$14.075 billion estimated in the October 2000 finance plan to \$14.475 billion, principally to reflect additional anticipated construction costs and additional contingency.
-The October 2001 finance plan provided by \$175 million of interest earnings and available borrowings in the Infrastructure Fund that exceed prior estimates, \$157 million of Commonwealth general obligation bond proceeds made available principally by providing alternative sources for capital spending on non-project roads and bridges, and \$68 million from the sale of real estate owned by the Turnpike Authority.
+The October 2001 finance plan proposes that the \$400 million of additional funding needed to meet the new cost estimate will be provided by \$175 million of interest earnings and available borrowings in the Infrastructure Fund that exceed prior estimates, \$157 million of Commonwealth general obligation bond proceeds made available principally by providing alternative sources for capital spending on non-project roads and bridges, and \$68 million from the sale of real estate owned by the Turnpike Authority.
+Legislative action would be required to access the Infrastructure Fund, and legislation is currently pending that would authorize \$150 million of borrowing from the Infrastructure Fund.

 The October 2001 finance plan is subject to review and approval by the U.S. Secretary of Transportation.
 See the April Information Statement under the heading "COMMONWEALTH CAPITAL SPENDING AND LONG-TERM LIABILITIES -- Central Artery/Ted Williams Tunnel Project".
 This approval has not been obtained.
-Unless and until it is obtained, the Department of Transportation will withhold future obligation of federal funds for the project; but given the availability of proceeds of prior obligations of federal funds and other sources, such as the Infrastructure Fund, the pendency of federal approval of the October 2001 finance plan currently is not expected to have a material adverse impact on project cash flow, assuming that obligation authority is reinstated before the end of the current federal fiscal year, September 30, 2002.
+Unless and until it is obtained, the Department of Transportation is withholding future obligation of federal funds for the project.
+While the Turnpike Authority cannot predict with certainty the timing or effect of finance plan approval or non-approval, given the availability of proceeds of prior obligations of federal funds and other sources, such as the Infrastructure Fund, the pendency of federal approval of the October 2001 finance plan currently is not expected to have a substantial impact on project cash flow, assuming that obligation authority is reinstated before the end of the current federal fiscal year, September 30, 2002.
+However, failure to receive federal approval of the finance plan by the end of the Commonwealth's fiscal year could have other adverse impacts.
+In addition, to the extent that the project's cash needs are being satisfied by spending from the Infrastructure Fund in lieu of using federal funds, because federal funds are being withheld pending the approval of the finance plan, the Central Artery/Ted Williams Tunnel Project must forego interest earnings on the Infrastructure Fund that would otherwise have been available in the future.
+If federal approval is not received prior to the Commonwealth's fiscal year end (June 30, 2002), reallocation of certain expenditures to funding sources differing from those identified in the finance plan may be required.
 The October 2001 finance plan remains subject to adjustment as a result of federal review, and its project cost and contingency estimates remain subject to revision in accordance with future developments.